Cragdoo/vninja/content/pages/about.md

 Once upon a time, I also wrote a book called [Learning Veeam® Backup & Replication for VMware vSphere](http://bitly.com/1qvBypQ).

 I have also been featured as a cartoon, _twice_.
 Once for Rubrik who made [trading cards for VMworld 2017](https://technicloud.com/2017/11/22/vmware-community-vallstars/), and once for Proact who made a rather [spiffy animated video](https://www.youtube.com/watch?v=nzm79VWWXKs).

 Currently serving as the vice-chairman of the the [Norwegian VMware User Group (VMUG)](http://vmug.no) leadership team and has helped launch VMUG in three Norwegian cities; Oslo, Bergen and Trondheim.
 <p class="lead">
   For more details on work experience, certifications and such, check [LinkedIn](https://www.linkedin.com/in/christianmohn/).
 I tend to keep that updated.
 <p>

+For a more detailed list of content I've created elsewhere, have a [look at this list](/about/christian-mohn/other).

 On a more personal note, I'm a father of two, husband of one, and I have a potentially overshadowing passion for football – I've been a football coach for various girls teams in Bergen for a total of 11 years.